• Skip to primary navigation

 • To make this dish dairy-free, just omit the parmesan cheese.

 • Instead of broccoli, you could cook green beans, asparagus, or kale with the same method.
-If you want to add spinach, simply wilt that in and not use any water in the recipe.
+If you want to add spinach, simply wilt that in and don’t use any water in the recipe.
 If the vegetables you want to add to this dish are already cooked, you can add them in with the squash and toss with the other ingredients until everything is heated through.

 How to store leftovers